goodmind/node-cryptojs-aes/README.md

 On the other hand, AJAX request will consume bandwidth when passing large amount sensitive data in real time, impose heavy workload on server at `spike time`, also browsing is delayed if network is lagging.

-Last but not least, `node-cryptojs-aes` frontend data masking is aimed at preventing frontend data hacker malicious behaviour, it can't stop MITM attack.
+Last but not least, `@goodmind/node-cryptojs-aes` frontend data masking is aimed at preventing frontend data hacker malicious behaviour, it can't stop MITM attack.

 #### Decryption logic